Writing to Santa

 • let Santa know you’ll leave him a snack

-• ask Mum or Dad to make a copy of your letter as you might like to read it again when you’re grown up or someone might make a beautiful scrapbooking page with your letter ands Santa’s answer
+• ask Mum or Dad to make a copy of your letter as you might like to read it again when you’re grown up or someone might make a beautiful scrapbooking page with your letter and Santa’s answer

-• use your best writing and maybe get mum or dad to draw some lines for you to write on
+• use your best writing and maybe get Mum or Dad to draw some lines for you to write on

 • have fun!
-You can write in red or green,or use lots of colours – it’s Christmas after all!
+You can write in red or green, or use lots of colours – it’s Christmas after all!

 • think about writing something that isn’t about presents you want – maybe ask Santa how he is, tell him about your Christmas plans, thank him for last year’s gifts, ask what his favourite colour or book is, or tell him a joke (Santa does love to laugh!)